PLOT/MOVIE SPOILERS BELOW

-When Arthur confessing to killing 3 people, Murray finally saw how troubled he was.
-He didn’t stop the show right away, though (as Gene wanted to do).
-In fact, he kept the program running longer to keep the conversation going.
+When Murray sensed that Arthur was deranged after confessing to killing 3 people, he didn’t stop the show right away (as Gene wanted to do).
+In fact, he kept the program running longer than he should have.
 He even offered Arthur some fatherly guidance:

 “Not everyone is awful, Arthur.“

 He tried to get Arthur to see the error of his ways in a civilized way.
 Unfortunately, Arthur lashed out in anger and it didn’t end well for anybody.

 Throughout the film, Arthur interacted with people that were “awful.”
 Each person had a hand in his descent to madness (his mother, Thomas Wayne, his boss, co-worker, street kids, you name it).

 Of all the people he met, Murray was the only one with the means and willingness to give Arthur what he so desperately craved: fatherly love and adoration.

 Murray Franklin was not the villain of the story.
 As a civilized people, we should refrain from villainizing characters that are lawful and mean well.